 By the time children leave York Road Nursery School, they have a solid foundation in literacy skills, they are confident budding mark makers and have a love of books, rhymes and stories.
-They are keen to listen and recognise sounds and talk about all aspects of the Literacy Early Years curriculum.
+They are keen to listen and recognise sounds and talk about all aspects of the Literacy in Early Years.
 They are becoming life-long literacy learners!

-Ruth Cotterill, Literacy Lead Part of the York Road Team.
+Ruth Cotterill, York Road Literacy Lead